 While DHR provides employee performance evaluation forms for departmental use, this minimal approach neither complies with Personnel Rule XIV nor aligns with federal best practices.
-Those best practices provide flexibility for departments to develop evaluation systems that meet their specific needs.
-But they also require
+Those best practices provide

 The MCC requires DHR to create personnel rules and assigns it the role of monitoring City departments' compliance.
 DHR, however, does not meet these expectations.
 DHR created standardized performance evaluation forms for departments to use if they wish, and posted them on the City's intranet site, but DHR does not ensure that all departments complete employee performance evaluations.
 DHR management acknowledged that it does not hold departments accountable for conducting the required evaluations.